Exploring the Diverse World of Line Art: A thorough look

 3. Scribbling

 Often overlooked, scribbling is a surprisingly versatile line art technique.
-Loose and spontaneous, scribbling involves a series of overlapping and intersecting lines.
 It can be used to create textured backgrounds, depict movement, or even suggest form.
 The unpredictable nature of scribbling can lead to unexpected results, making it a valuable tool for expressive and abstract art.
+Loose and spontaneous, scribbling involves a series of overlapping and intersecting lines.
 The key lies in controlling the density and direction of the scribbles to achieve the desired effect.

 4. Contour Lines

 Contour lines define the edges and outlines of an object.
 They are fundamental to representational line art and create the basic structure of the drawing.
-Contour lines don’t necessarily follow the exact shape of the object; they can be used to simplify or exaggerate features, creating a stylized or expressive effect.
+Plus, contour lines don’t necessarily follow the exact shape of the object; they can be used to simplify or exaggerate features, creating a stylized or expressive effect.
 Mastering the use of contour lines is essential for achieving accuracy and conveying a sense of form.

 5. Implied Lines